kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 https://github.com/kubernetes/kubernetes/blob/867b5cc31b376c9f5d04cf9278112368b0337104/pkg/scheduler/scheduler.go#L75

 We can provide the function to override `Scheduler.NextPod` so that users can use scenario outside of simulator.
-The override function besically behave like normal `NextPod`, but checks the running Scenario's status.SchedulerStatus and decide to stop/restart scheduling.
+The override function basically behave like normal `NextPod`, but checks the running Scenario's status.SchedulerStatus and decide to stop/restart scheduling.

 ##### Adding events to running Scenario